Passwords: Your Electronic Signature

 The fact that social media and advertisers expend so much effort to track your browsing history should tell you that information is extremely valuable to them.

 NordPass and partners found that the most common passwords are incredibly easy to guess — and it could take less than a second or two for attackers to break into accounts using these credentials.
-Only 44% of those recorded were considered “unique.” — ZDNet
+Only 44% of those recorded were considered “unique.” — ZDNET

 Poor security hygiene is a strong contributor to why so many people continue to have their accounts hacked or suffer from ransomware and other malware infections.